DavidZhaw/reachy_mini_conversation_app_rec/README.md

 reachy-mini-conversation-app --normalize-output-audio
 ```

 OpenAI audio recording is disabled by default.
-When enabled, each conversation run creates a new folder under `recordings/openai/`; set `OPENAI_AUDIO_RECORDINGS_DIR` to override that root directory.
+When enabled, each conversation run creates a new folder under `recordings/openai/`.
+It writes per-turn WAV files and `manifest.json` under `recordings/openai/<run timestamp>/` for all audio snippets sent to and received from OpenAI.
+Set `OPENAI_AUDIO_RECORDINGS_DIR` to override that root directory.

 Output audio normalization is disabled by default.
 When enabled, assistant audio snippets are peak-normalized with smoothing and a quiet-pause gate to reduce backend/voice volume differences without boosting silence.